Hybrid Poplar One of The Fastest Growing Trees

-The Tilia Americana, commonly known as the basswood tree is a large rapid growing beautiful tree.
+The Tilia Americana, commonly known as the basswood tree, is a large rapid-growing beautiful tree.
 The heart-shaped dark green leaves and thin gray back make this tree breathtaking assets to any yard.
-In the springtime, greenish yellow flowers bloom enticing insects.
+In the springtime, greenish-yellow flowers bloom, enticing insects.
 Since this tree can grow so big, it creates a plethora of homes for animals.
 It hosts many areas that songbirds and other cute woodland animals can make their home.
 It is a tree that can bring life to your backyard.
 Overall, this tree brings beauty and experience to any yard.
 A Basswood tree has a long lifespan and is reasonably comfortable to take care of.
 The diseases the tree is susceptible to are ones that generally only damage the leaves.
-This is great for a neighborhood tree because there is no fear that the trunk will rot and fall over in a windstorm.
+Basswood is plentiful for a neighborhood tree because there is no fear that the trunk will rot and fall over in a windstorm.
 The large oval shape that can span to 40 feet wide can bring a lot of shade to a yard.
-This is great for anyone with a family because underneath the large heart-shaped leaves, and fragrant little flowers are the perfect spot to host a family picnic.
+Basswood is plentiful for anyone with a family because underneath the large heart-shaped leaves and fragrant tiny flowers are the perfect spot to host a family picnic.
 It brings shade, so one does not have to worry about their family overheating or getting burned in the sun.
-It is a very useful as well as the beautiful tree.
+It is beneficial as well as a beautiful tree.

 Zones: 3 through 8